 Wilderness Survival Tips

 People do not plan on getting lost or injured, but it can happen.
-Therefore, you should take the time to learn a few basic survival rules, before you begin travelling in the wilderness.
+Therefore, you should take the time to remember a few basic survival rules, before you begin travelling in the wilderness.

 Do not Panic